kschang77/portfoliov3/README.md

-# Welcome to KChang_Porfolio_V3 👋
+# Welcome to KChang_Portfolio_V3 👋
 ![Version](https://img.shields.io/badge/version-0.9.0-blue.svg?cacheSeconds=2592000)

-> A react.js portfoli demo and sort of a resume fior Kasey Chang.
+> A react.js portfolio demo and sort of an online demo/resume fior Kasey Chang.
 This one is designed from scratch as a React.js demo.